Fixpoint Node Selection Query Languages for Trees: 2WATAs and their Relationship to

 The cases of $\psi=\BOX{\aright}{\psi_1}$, $\psi=\BOX{\afchild^-}{\psi_1}$, and $\psi=\BOX{\aright^-}{\psi_1}$ are analogous.

-\item When $\psi=X_1$, let $X_1\doteq\psi_1$ be the equation defining $X_1$.
-Then according to the transitions in item~3, the 2WATA checks that $x$ is selected from $T$ starting in state $\psi_1$.
-The definition of the 2WATA acceptance condition $\alpha_{\query}$ guarantees that, if $X_1$ is defined in a least fixpoint block then an accepting run cannot get trapped in the element $S_i$ of the weakness partition containing $X_1$; instead, if $X_1$ is defined in a greatest fixpoint block then an accepting run is allowed to stay forever in $S_i$.
+\item When $\psi=Z$, let $Z\doteq\varphi$ be the equation defining $Z$.
+Then according to the transitions in item~(3), the 2WATA checks that $x$ is selected from $T$ starting in state $\varphi$.
+The definition of the 2WATA acceptance condition $\alpha_{\query}$ guarantees that, if $Z$ is defined in a least fixpoint block then an accepting run cannot get trapped in the element $S_i$ of the weakness partition containing $Z$; instead, if $Z$ is defined in a greatest fixpoint block then an accepting run is allowed to stay forever in $S_i$.

 We consider only the least fixpoint case; the greatest fixpoint case is similar.
-If there is an accepting run, it will go through states in $S_i$ (including $X_1$) only a finite number of times, and on each of its paths it will get to a node $y$ in a state $\xi\in S_j$, where $S_j$ strictly precedes $S_i$, i.e., with $S_j\leq S_i$ and $S_j\neq S_i$.
-By induction on the nesting of fixpoint blocks (corresponding to the elements of the state partition), we have that $\At_{\query}$, when started in state $\xi$, selects $y$ from $T$ if and only if $y\in\Int[T]{\xi}$.
-Then, since the automaton state $X_1$ is not contained in $\alpha_{\query}$, the acceptance condition ensures that the transition in item~3 is applied only a finite number of times, and considering the least fixpoint semantics, by structural induction we get that $x\in\Int[T]{X_1}$.
+If there is an accepting run, it will go through states in $S_i$ (including $Z$) only a finite number of times, and on each of its paths it will get to a node $y$ in a state $\xi\in S_j$, where $S_j$ strictly precedes $S_i$, i.e., with $S_j\leq S_i$ and $S_j\neq S_i$.
+By induction on the nesting of fixpoint blocks (each level of nesting corresponds to an element of the state partition), we have that $\At_{\query}$, when started in state $\xi$, selects $y$ from $T$ if and only if $y\in\Int[T]{\xi}$.
+Then, since the automaton state $Z$ is not contained in $\alpha_{\query}$, the acceptance condition ensures that the transition in item~(3) is applied only a finite number of times, and considering the least fixpoint semantics, by structural induction we get that $x\in\Int[T]{Z}$.